 - Campers are assigned to cabins by age, sex assigned at birth, and length of session either one-week or two-week.
 Sandy Hill honors cabinmate request groups of up to 4 or 5 one-week campers (depending upon their grade) and up to 5 two-week campers.
 These campers must be in the same length session of camp and be no more than one grade apart (unless a group is filling an entire cabin).
 Our cabinmate request system is designed to make sure that our many campers without cabinmate preferences are not put in cabins where all of the others already know each other.
 Please check to be sure that any cabinmate requests are listed on your Camper's Home Page.
-You can edit your cabinmate requests online through your Camper's Home Page until June 1st.
-If you have questions about the cabinmate request process, please visit www.sandyhill.com/fags. - For campers who prefer to be identified by pronouns that differ from their sex assigned at birth, camp staff will make reasonable efforts to honor their request and encourage fellow campers to follow suit.
+You can edit your cabinmate request process, please visit www.sandyhill.com/faqs. - If parents/guardians prefer their camper to be identified by pronouns that differ from the camper's sex assigned at birth, camp staff will make reasonable efforts to honor this request and encourage fellow campers to do the same.
 Although fellow campers may choose to use preferred pronouns, they are not required to do so. - One-week campers typically live in screened cabins and sleep in bunk beds.
 Each cabin typically houses 2 or 3 counselors and 8 to 11 campers.
 Campers need to bring their own linens.
 Males and females live in separate areas.
 Modern bathhouses with electricity, individual hot showers, toilets, and sinks are located near the cabins.
-Although campers will not have access to electrical outlets in their cabins, cabins do have interior lights and fans. - Two-week campers all two-week campers live in lodges with central air-conditioning.
+Although campers will not have access to electrical outlets in their cabins, cabins do have interior lights and fans.
+Bathhouses have outlets for campers to plug in hair dryers, straighteners, etc. - Two-week campers All two-week campers live in lodges with central air-conditioning.
 Bathrooms and showers are in the same building as the bunk rooms.
 Campers in lodges should also bring their own linens.
 The central air-conditioning in each lodge also incorporates UV light air filtering.